-When the PES48H12AG2 receives a MRdLk transaction on a partition's upstream switch port, it forwards the MRdLk transaction to the appropriate downstream port and locks the downstream port so that all subsequent TLPs destined to the locked port from other ports (except the upstream port) are blocked until the lock is released.
+When the PES32T8G2 receives a MRdLk transaction on the upstream switch port, it forwards the MRdLk transaction to the appropriate downstream port and locks the downstream port so that all subsequent TLPs destined to the locked port from other ports (except the upstream port) are blocked until the lock is released.
 Bus locking only affects TLPs that map to VC0 at the egress port.
 TLPs that do not map to VC0 are not affected by the lock.